opconWizard/opcon-docs/docs/server-programs/request-router.md

 #### Debug Options

-The Debug Options configure the SAP Query Processor\'s and the SAPBWQueryProcessor\'s logging behavior.
-The SAPQueryProcessor.log contains both SAP and SAP BW Query Processors\' information and resides in the \<Output Directory\>\\SAM\\Log\\ directory.
+The Debug Options configure the SAP Query Processor's and the SAPBWQueryProcessor's logging behavior.
+The SAPQueryProcessor.log contains both SAP and SAP BW Query Processors' information and resides in the \<Output Directory\>\\SAM\\Log\\ directory.

 :::note